 I also believe that if you really are serious about democracy, you kind of sit it out for a bit more than 12 measly months.
 I believe that if you gave two shits about the poor people who gave their lives for the revolution, who paid the ultimate sacrifice so that Egyptians could be free to choose their own leaders, you wouldn’t try to mitigate or explain away a return to military rule – you’d rage against it.

 What I remember, moreover, is the people who were killed, tortured and terrorised under SCAF.
 I remember the blood and the injustice and the horrible, terrifying lack of accountability that comes with autocratic rule.
-I remember the police blinding people outside the Interior Ministry, when – forget birdshot and teargas - fucking bullets were felling people.
+I remember the police blinding people outside the Interior Ministry, when – forget birdshot and teargas - actual bullets were felling people.
 I remember seeing the grainy video, recorded on a cellphone of a Masri fan in Port Said, of an Ahly fan being physically beaten to death as the police stood and watched.

 Now some people are carrying the police on their shoulders.
 I believe that is a betrayal.